-Keep your distance, pay attention to hygiene, wear a mouth and nose cover in public life and ventilate regularly in closed rooms – these are the most important protective measures to contain the spread of the coronavirus.
-You can find the current handling ordinance for Brandenburg here.
+Regardless of the incidence, the general hygiene rules and recommendations as well as special consideration – keep your distance, use corona tests, pay attention to hygiene, wear a medical mask in public life and regularly airing in closed rooms are the most important protective measures for the Curb the spread of the coronavirus.

 What is the current situation in Potsdam?

 For the latest news about Covid-19 (coronavirus) in Potsdam, please refer to the daily press and the reports of the state capital Potsdam.
 Up-to-date information on the development can be found on the website of the Robert Koch Institute and on the website of the Federal Ministry of Health.

 From May 21, 2021 tourist overnight stays in holiday apartments, holiday homes, campsites and mobile home sites as well as on charter boats with overnight accommodation are permitted.

 Only guests who have no Covid-19 symptoms and who have tested negative for an infection with the SARS-CoV-2 virus in the last 24 hours are allowed to be accommodated (children under six years of age are exempt from the obligation to test).
 According to the Covid-19 Protective Measures Exceptions Ordinance of the Federal Government (SchAusnahmV), a negative test result is not required as an entry requirement for people who have been proven to be vaccinated or recovered.
 In addition, only relatives from two households may be accommodated together in the respective accommodation.
 The accommodation must also have its own sanitary facilities.
 Communal sanitary facilities, for example on a campsite, remain closed.